zntrio/httpsig/README.md

 `Signature-Input` - HTTP Header

-> Contains a Dictionary typed Structed Field Value (RFC8941)
+> Contains a Dictionary typed Structured Field Value (RFC8941)

 * `key` is the definition identifier
 * `value` is a `List with Params`